vmware/vic/tests/test-cases/Group1-Docker-Commands/1-19-Docker-Volume-Create.md

 ```
 Error response from daemon: create test???: "test???" includes invalid characters for a local volume name, only "\[a-zA-Z0-9][a-zA-Z0-9_.-]" are allowed
 ```
+* Step 13 should not result in any of the volume create operations failing

 #Possible Problems:
 * VIC requires you to specify storage on creation of the VCH that volumes can be created from, so when installing the VCH make sure to specify this parameter: --volume-store=